What do Tigres and León need to qualify for the final?

 The other semifinal, which begins on Thursday in the country’s capital, will face Pumas with Atlas in a series where the red and black start as favorites.

-Andrés Lillini’s team surprised América in the quarterfinals with a resounding 3-1 at the Azteca Stadium and in the play-off they had Toluca beat it 2-1 at the Nemesio Diez.
+Andrés Lillini’s team surprised América in the quarterfinals with a resounding 3-1 at the Azteca Stadium and in the play-off they had Toluca defeating it 2-1 at the Nemesio Diez.

 Then in ESPN Digital we present what each team needs.